 • Wrap exposed outdoor pipes in insulated sleeves

 • Open kitchen and bathroom cabinets to allow heat to radiate around pipes

 Following these steps can help your pipes stay warmer and will prevent them from freezing or bursting.
 The last thing you would want is a property either without water or submerged in water, not to mention the added worry and cost of having to replace a busted pipe.

-Tips for Heat and Energy Efficiency
+Tips for Heat and Energy Savings

 Here are some tips to help you become more efficient and safe when heating your properties:

 • Set thermostats in vacant units to a minimum of 55 degrees Fahrenheit